book page

 Quick answers

-Themes include webgpu, wgsl, programming, graphics, compute, plus context from review, life, best, love.
+Themes include webgpu, wgsl, programming, graphics, compute, plus context from review, life, best, three.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.